A failure to communicate could prevent construction of a 24-hour comfort station in Sykesville.

 "Ever since I opened here, the lack of restrooms open 24 hours has been a problem," said Mr. Gillis, owner of the only service station in town.
 When the station is closed, there is no access to the restrooms.

-"We get a lot of travelers off Route [Interstate] 70.
-I wanted to give them and the town public restroom facilities."
+"We get a lot of travelers off [Interstate] 70.
+I wanted to give them and the town public restroom facilities," he said.

 He has spent more than $500 for engineering plans and calls the project "ready to go."
 It cannot go anywhere without approval from the county, which has nothing to review.

 "This should be a relatively simple project," said Ms. Poissant.